Gilberto Fortunato

-Gilberto Valdenésio Fortunato (born 11 July 1987) is a Brazilian professional footballer who played as a forward for Singapore team Hougang United in 2021.
-During his brief stint with the club, he scored 4 goals in 8 games.
+Gilberto Valdenésio Fortunato (born 11 July 1987) is a Brazilian professional footballer who played as a forward for Galo Maringá.

 Club career

 Early career

-Gilberto previously played with Guarani, Bandeirante and Hải Phòng.
+Gilberto previously played with Guarani, Bandeirante and Haiphong.

 Hải Phòng

 In 2013, Gilberto was transferred to Hải Phòng by signing a one-year deal.
 He scored the first goal for the club on 6 April 2013 in a 0–2 away win against Đà Nẵng.
 With Hải Phòng, he played 21 matches and scored seven times.

 Tirana

 In January 2014, Tirana was risking the relegation and the donors brought several players on trial, including Gilberto.
 He successfully passed the trial, and on 27 January, he penned an initial six-month contract with an option to extend it for one year.

-Gilberto made his competitive debut for Tirana 1 February in the goalless draw against Kastrioti Krujë in the Albanian Superliga matchday 17, entering in the second half.
+Gilberto made his competitive debut for Tirana 1 February in the goalless draw against Kastrioti in the Albanian Superliga matchday 17, entering in the second half.
 Six days later, in his first Tirana derby against Partizani, Gilberto scored his maiden Tirana goal, the winner with an overhead kick in the 77th minute, returning the team to the winning ways after 9 consecutive matches.
 The loss caused the resignation of Partizani's coach, Hasan Lika.
-During the 0–1 win against Bylis Ballsh at Adush Muça Stadium on 16 February, Gilberto suffered a stomach injury and was substituted in the 42nd minute following a dangerous play from Bylis Ballsh players.
+During the 0–1 win against Bylis at Adush Muça Stadium on 16 February, Gilberto suffered a stomach injury and was substituted in the 42nd minute following a dangerous play from the opposition players.

-Gilberto returned to the scoring sheet on 23 February by netting the temporary equalizer against Besa Kavajë in an eventual 2–1 home win, leading Tirana to the third consecutive victory.
-He continued to be a vital member in Tirana's bid to escape relegation, assisting Ndikumana's goal against Flamurtari Vlorë for a 1–1 draw on 2 March and scoring a brace in the 3–1 home win over Kukësi the following week, removing Tirana from the last position in the standing.
+Gilberto returned to the scoresheet on 23 February by netting the temporary equalizer against Besa in an eventual 2–1 home win, leading Tirana to their third consecutive win.
+He continued to be a vital member in Tirana's bid to escape relegation, assisting Ndikumana's goal against Flamurtar for a 1–1 draw on 2 March and scoring a brace in the 3–1 home win over Kukësi the following week, removing Tirana from the last position in the standing.
 He was praised by the manager Gugash Magani following the match against Kukësi, who said that Gilberto was "the best player of the team".
 Gilberto himself stated that his aim was to score at last 10 goals until the end of the season.